simontbui/hospitalization-pricing-tool/README.md

 ##  DESCRIPTION
+This was a team project for CSE 6242 (Data & Visual Analytics) for Georgia Tech's MS in Analytics program.
+Team members were: Simon Bui, Anna Podgornyak, Ying Wang, David Despres.
+We took a massive

 The app for New York State Health Costs Recommendations is a Node.js app that displays projected costs per county, and per hospital in the state of New York.
 The main idea is for the user to be able learn more about costs for a potential health procedure done in the hospital.
 Unlike many commercial products where the user is able to find out the cost before purchasing, health services may very in costs depending on area of the hospital, type of procedure and other factors leaving the customers in the unknown on how much they will pay at the end of the services.
 With easy to navigate user interface, our team gives the user an opportunity to filter on their condition, age and gender to find the cost of the procedure and able to choose the hospital.